RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 # The Runes

-Before we can begin talking about a spelling system, we need to understand what we're working with.
+Before we can design a spelling system, we need to understand what we're working with.

 Let's get a good look at them with some cool ASCII arrangements.